stripe/stripe-node/README.md

 and anywhere the types differ between your API version and the latest.
 When you upgrade, you should remove these comments.

+We also recommend using `// @ts-ignore` if you have access to a beta feature and need to send parameters beyond the type definitions.

 #### Using `expand` with TypeScript

 [Expandable][expanding_objects] fields are typed as `string | Foo`,